 - 1-3 chopped garlic cloves (depending on how garlicky you want the result to be)

-- 2-3 Tbsp sherry vinegar or cider vinegar
+- 2-3 tablespoons sherry vinegar or cider vinegar

 - Chives for garnish

-1 Heat the stock until it's steamy.
+1 Heat stock, add bread: Heat the stock until it's steamy.
 Turn off the heat and add to the stock the broken up pieces of stale bread.
 Let cool.